 Q: What NCAA Division is Fort Lewis?

-A: Division II (except Cycling, which is Division I).
+A: Division II (except Cycling, which is a Division I club sport).

 Q: Can you receive an athletic scholarship?